New Experimentally Observable Gamma-ray Emissions from 241Am Nuclear Decay: Branching Ratios

 \section{Branching Ratios}

 Branching fractions were determined using the measured net peak areas at 207.7~keV, 208.0~keV, and 208.2~keV from several Pu standards such as those used for recent Pu and Am branching ratio measurements~\cite{Yoho2020_BR} as well as a combined sample with three ${}^{241}$Am sources, referred to as a pure ${}^{241}$Am source although it is known to contain ${}^{243}$Am.
+The isotopic compositions of these sources (see Table~\ref{tab:pustandards}) are used to determine the percent of the counts in the 208.0~keV peak coming from ${}^{241}$Am as opposed to ${}^{241}$Pu.
 Each of the three peaks is fit with two gaussians---one representing the single pixel response and one representing the effect of uncorrected drift and co-adding uncertainty---and a background step function.
 Similar double-Gaussian fitting functions have been successfully used in microcalorimeter spectra such as in~\cite{Hoover2013}.
-The branching ratio calculation assumes the tabulated ${}^{241}$Am branching fraction at 208.0~keV of $7.91(19) \times 10^{-4}$ photons per 100 disintegrations.
+The branching ratio calculation is done in two ways: 1) assuming the tabulated ${}^{241}$Am branching fraction at 208.0~keV of $7.91(19) \times 10^{-4}$ photons per 100 disintegrations is the correction branching fraction for this central peak in the 208~keV complex and 2) assuming the tabulated ${}^{241}$Am branching fraction at 208.0~keV of $7.91(19) \times 10^{-4}$ photons per 100 disintegrations in the sum of the branching ratios of the three ${}^{241}$Am peaks in the 208~keV complex~\cite{ENSDF}.
+All calculations also require the ${}^{241}$Pu branching ratio (combined alpha-rate and ${}^{237}$U branching ratio) of $5.24(74) \times 10^{-4}$~\cite{ENSDF}.
 Each of these determinations and their combined value with uncertainty is given in Figure~\ref{fig:weightedsum}.
 The ${}^{241}$Am content for the two CRM samples is taken from a recent intercomparison exercise analysis of certified reference materials~\cite{Mathew2019}, whereas other values come from the certificate values (given in Table~\ref{tab:pustandards}).
-Uncertainties (67\% confidence intervals) taken into account include declared ${}^{241}$Pu and ${}^{241}$Am mass fractions for Pu items, ${}^{241}$Pu and ${}^{241}$Am branching fractions at 208.0 keV, half-lives, and net peak area least-squares fit uncertainties.
-A combined Type B on Bias methodology with a normal distribution was used to determine the branching ratio and combined uncertainty~\cite{Levenson2000,GUM2008}.
+Uncertainties (67\% confidence intervals) taken into account include declared ${}^{241}$Pu and ${}^{241}$Am mass fractions for Pu items, ${}^{241}$Pu and ${}^{241}$Am branching fractions at 208.0~keV, half-lives, and net peak area least-squares fit uncertainties.
+A mixed method Type B on Bias methodology with a normal distribution was used to determine the best value for the branching ratio and combined uncertainty~\cite{Levenson2000,GUM2008}.
 In this case, each material type was treated as a separate methodology.